Interpolation Hilbert spaces between Sobolev spaces: Auxiliary abstract results

 Let a function $\psi\in\mathcal{B}$ and an admissible couple of Hilbert spaces $X=[X_{0},X_{1}]$ be given.
 For $X$ there exists an isometric isomorphism $J: X_{1}\leftrightarrow X_{0}$ such that $J$ is a self-adjoint positive operator on $X_{0}$ with the domain $X_{1}$.
-The operator $J$ is called a \textit{generating} operator for the couple~$X$.
+The operator $J$ is called a generating operator for the couple~$X$.
 This operator is uniquely determined by $X$.
+(Indeed, assume that $J_{1}$ is another generating operator for~$X$.
+Then $J=J_{1}$ because $J$ and $J_{1}$ are positive and metrically equal.)